versia-pub/server/README.md

 - `force_followers_only`: An array of instance domain names without "https" or glob patterns.
 Force posts from this instance to be followers only.
 Example: `[ "mastodon.social" ]`
 - `discard_reports`: An array of instance domain names without "https" or glob patterns.
 Discard all reports from these instances.
 Example: `[ "mastodon.social" ]`
 - `discard_deletes`: An array of instance domain names without "https" or glob patterns.
 Discard all deletes from these instances.
 Example: `[ "mastodon.social" ]`
+- `discard_updates`: An array of instance domain names without "https" or glob patterns.
+Discard all updates (edits) from these instances.
+Example: `[]`
 - `discard_banners`: An array of instance domain names without "https" or glob patterns.
 Discard all banners from these instances.
 Example: `[ "mastodon.social" ]`
 - `discard_avatars`: An array of instance domain names without "https" or glob patterns.
 Discard all avatars from these instances.
 Example: `[ "mastodon.social" ]`
+- `discard_follows`: An array of instance domain names without "https" or glob patterns.
+Discard all follow requests from these instances.
+Example: `[]`
 - `force_sensitive`: An array of instance domain names without "https" or glob patterns.
 Force set these instances' media as sensitive.
 Example: `[ "mastodon.social" ]`
 - `remove_media`: An array of instance domain names without "https" or glob patterns.
 Remove these instances' media.
 Example: `[ "mastodon.social" ]`